PostHog/posthog.com/contents/tutorials/churn-rate.md

 ### Session recordings

-First on this list is session recordings.
+The first tool is session recordings.
 From any of the visualizations, we can get a list of users who churned at specific times.
 Clicking on the charts we created earlier in this tutorial gives us a list of users.
 We can check this list for recordings of recent sessions of churned users.

 Once we find a session recording from a churned user, we can watch their actions leading up to them churning.
 We might discover, for example, that the pricing page confuses users or that they can’t set up a key feature.
 We can use this information to improve these problem areas (check out [experiments](/manual/experimentation)).